 • We both jumped into full-time ministry six months after our wedding, and I became a 19-year-old pastor’s wife.

-• Eventually graduated the local community college with an Associate's degree, and had a knack for organizing and managing various offices while writing various blogs, stories, and poetry on the side.
+• Graduated the local community college with an Associate's degree, and managed small offices while writing blogs, stories, and poetry on the side.

 • When our first baby was born, I quit working in offices to stay at home with my most important work yet - both an emotional and financial decision at the time.

 • In April 2016, I gave birth to my fourth baby and contracted mononucleosis 8 days later.

 • That summer, I struggled to give birth to something else - my very own business.